Planting and Long Term Care

 Soil: Haskaps can tolerate a pH between 5.5 to 7, ideal is @ 6.4 pH.
 Prepping the soil with amendments/compost before planting is ok.
 However, do not over water or fertilize in the fall as the plant needs to go dormant for winter, similar to native perennials.
 Top finished site with mulch and allow to go dormant.

-Fertilizing: Fertilize in spring with organic compost and/or during summer with a foliar spray.
+Fertilizing: Fertilize in spring with organic compost and/or during summer with a foliar spray is generally all your Haskaps will need.

 Note: Haskaps roots are shallow so be sure to keep area weeded until roots are well established.
 They overall prefer a more wild and natural environment without a lot of management.